Moocar/logback-gelf/README.md

 **GZIP**

 For UDP, you have the option of Gzipping the Gelf JSON before sending over UDP.
-To do this, replace the default `ch.qos.logback.core.encoder.LayoutWrappingEncoder` encoder with the `me.moocar.logbackgelf.GZIPEncoder` encoder.
+To do this, replace the `ch.qos.logback.core.encoder.LayoutWrappingEncoder` encoder with the `me.moocar.logbackgelf.GZIPEncoder` encoder.
 E.g